 Services for children and young people

 Cheshire libraries offer services to people of all ages.
-From this page you will be able to access information and services aimed at children and young people.
-Children can join the library at any age and we have two categories of children's tickets.
+Children can join the library at any age.
 Children aged 0-17 years do not pay any reservation fees, and those aged 0-4 years do not pay overdue fines on books, either.
 In addition to books, we have children's multimedia items for loan, for which there is a small charge.
 For full details, please see our charges page.

 Storytime and rhymetime

-Further information is available about the Children and Families Service and the Family Information Service, which offers a free and confidential quality service to parents, carers and health professionals, providing information on available childcare and childcare options.
+The Family Information Service offers a free and confidential quality service to parents, carers and health professionals, providing information on available childcare and childcare options.

 Other websites for children